protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

 declared nested inside the message's class.
 The `Foo_descriptor()` and `Foo_IsValid()` functions are declared as static methods.
-In reality, the enum type itself and its values are declared at the global scope with mangled names, and are imported into the class's scope with a typedef and a series of constant definitions.
+In reality, the enum type itself and its values are declared at the global scope with mangled names, and are imported into the class's scope with a `typedef` and a series of constant definitions.
 This is done only to get around problems with declaration ordering.
 Do not depend on the mangled top-level names; pretend the enum really is nested in the message class.

-## Extensions (proto2 only) {#extension}
+## Extensions (proto2 and editions only) {#extension}

 Given a message with an extension range: